luislopez-dev/GraphQL-Ecommerce-API/README.md

 * SET_GRAPHIQL= Boolean variable for enabling GraphiQL IDE.

 You can start the API server by running `npm start`

+## Mutations

+All the mutations can be found in the schema file

+## Queries

+All the queries can be found in the schema file

 ## Licence
  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)